o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-project-manager.md

     ![Choose the Build Project button](/images/welcome-guide/project-manager-build-project.png)

-1. The project should not take long to build.
-When the build is complete, the project binaries can be found in your project directory under `build/windows_vs2019/bin/profile`.
+1. The project shouldn't take long to build.
+When the build completes, you can find the project binaries in your project directory under `build/windows_vs2019/bin/profile`.

-1. To open your built project in O3DE **Editor**, click or tap on the **Open Editor** button inside the project box in Project Manager.
+1. To open your built project in the Editor, choose **Open Editor** inside the project box in Project Manager.

 For more information about project configuration and building, refer to the [Project Configuration](/docs/user-guide/project-config) and [Build](/docs/user-guide/build) sections of the User Guide.